intel/neural-compressor/docs/tutorial.md

   </tr>
  </table>

 Next, let's introduce how to do quantization in different scenarios.

-# Buildin dataloader and metric
+# Built-in dataloader and metric
-The [tf_example1](../examples/helloworld/tf_example1) demonstrates how to utilize LPOT builtin dataloader and evalautors for quantizaiton.
+The [tf_example1](../examples/helloworld/tf_example1) demonstrates how to utilize LPOT builtin dataloader and evaluators for quantization.
 User only needs to add 3 lines of launcher code for tuning, see [README](../examples/helloworld/tf_example1/README.md) for more details.

 # Customized dataloader